5 min read

 The Radius Vision

-Radius is a farm-to-table butcher and grocery coming soon to 1912 East 7th St in Austin, TX that will source all products from trusted Texas farms.
-Radius combines the abundance and localism of a farmer’s market with the convenience of a daily grocery store.
-The store will have everything you need to cook seasonal homemade meals — local, pastured meat along with local, organic produce, grains, eggs, cheeses, and wild-caught Gulf seafood.
+Radius is a farm-to-table butcher and grocery coming soon to 1912 East 7th St in Austin, TX.
+Radius combines the abundance of a local farmer’s market with the everyday convenience of a grocery store.
+We will have everything you need to cook seasonal homemade meals — local, pastured meat along with local, organic produce, grains, eggs, cheeses, and wild-caught Gulf seafood.
 No more, no less.
 No towering center aisles of processed foods, no endless options in every subcategory.
 Just a curated selection of the most delicious and nutritious local food.
-Radius is designed for health enthusiasts, foodies, and environmentalists who want to nourish their bodies and support their local food ecosystem.

 We don’t think it is too much to ask, but we know how much work it takes to find the best quality farms and products.
 We do that work for you.
 We prioritize sourcing from farms that strive towards regenerative practices — holistic soil care, pastured livestock, low or no till fields, cover crops, compost fertilizer, crop rotations, water management, and an overall appreciation for the interconnected ecosystem of soil health, water, livestock, and plants.